-The Plus package costs $150 (117£) and it differentiates itself from the Base package through having a couple more partners you can get your music sent to, such as Dailymotion, MOOD:, View Lift, Xumo and Music Choice.
+The Plus package costs $150 (117£) and it differentiates itself from the Base package.
+Through having a couple more partners you can get your music sent to, such as Dailymotion, MOOD:, View Lift, Xumo and Music Choice.

 There are no annual fees and you can sign up for YouTube Monetization for free when using Symphonic Distribution.
 Through this service, you will start earning ad revenue from every video on YouTube that features your music.
 Once your music starts generating ad revenue, Symphonic Distribution will get a 30% share of your earnings.

-The company has good overall reviews on their services (Aris Take, Pro Musician Hub, The Corporate Thief Beats) however the prices are thought to be a bit too high.
+The company has good overall reviews on its services (Aris Take, Pro Musician Hub, The Corporate Thief Beats).
+However, the prices are thought to be a bit too high.

-It is a company that offers three types of services: marketing, distribution and record label services.
+It is a company that offers three types of services: marketing, distribution, and record label services.

 All of these packages include free UPCs and ISRCs and provide monthly royalty statements and payouts.

 Horus Music has a very good reputation amongst artists and was reviewed as excellent by 78% of the people on Trust Pilot.

 Also, the platform itself is very easy to use and the team goes above and beyond to fulfil your needs.

-Unlike other companies, JTV Digital does not offer packages, deals or subscriptions, instead, they have a ‘pay-as-you-go’ scheme, where you pay 0.5€ per track upload and 0.2€ per track delivery per store.
+Unlike other companies, JTV Digital does not offer packages, deals, or subscriptions.
+Instead, they have a ‘pay-as-you-go’ scheme.
+This is where you pay 0.5€ per track upload and 0.2€ per track delivery per store.

 However, in terms of video distribution, the price for an iTunes music video is €99 while a VEVO Channel costs €29.90 per year.
 Also, the company gets 10% of your royalties.

 While it is extremely cheap to upload tracks with JTV and it is also free to sign up, the services provided in terms of music video distribution are quite limited because you only get access to iTunes and VEVO.

-JTV Digital seems to do very well in Africa, and it might be safe to say that it is one of the most popular distribution companies over there, although the reviews they have been receiving in the past 2 years are quite mixed.
+JTV Digital seems to do very well in Africa, and it might be safe to say that it is one of the most popular distribution companies over there.
+Although the reviews they have been receiving in the past 2 years are quite mixed.

-Some customers are very happy with the services and overall experience with the company, while other customers have reported a lack of communication and feedback and late payments.
+Some customers are very happy with the services and overall experience with the company.
+While other customers have reported a lack of communication and feedback and late payments.

-There are different opinions and experiences out there and you can never know until you try it yourself, so if you want to give this company a go you can visit their website.
+There are different opinions and experiences out there and you can never know until you try it yourself.
+So, if you want to give this company a go you can visit their website.

 What is very attractive about this company is that not only it has your video delivered to various platforms in the digital sphere, but it also has it sent to TV networks such as MTV or BET.
 Meaning that artists are getting more chances to become recognised.

 They work with many outlets such as YouTube, VEVO, Dailymotion, Apple Music, Tidal, Turkcell, and UMA and other mobile app streaming services.
 Also, you get to keep 100% of your rights and sales revenues.
 Which makes this service cheap and attractive.

 For an additional fee of $99 per network, you can deliver your video to TV networks across the US and Canada.
 However, for the UK and Ireland, the prices go up and start at $199 per network.

-Therefore, depending on your budget and target, you can choose from spending very little money with just an annual subscription, or go big and spend maybe over a thousand pounds on digital and TV distribution.
+Therefore, depending on your budget and target, you can choose from spending very little money with just an annual subscription.
+Or, go big and spend maybe over a thousand pounds on digital and TV distribution.

-Peeksound has a good presence on social media and very good reviews from artists and producers, so you might want to check it out.
+Peeksound has a good presence on social media and very good reviews from artists and producers.
+So, you might want to check it out.

-It might be a good idea to have a read on music licensing before you think about distribution, and also get some knowledge on how to submit music, so that you have a rough idea about the territory you are stepping on before you actually get there.
+It might be a good idea to have a read on music licensing before you think about distribution.
+As well as get some knowledge on how to submit music, so that you have a rough idea about the territory you are stepping on before you actually get there.
 Especially if you are very new in this industry.

-There are risks in the music video distribution business as well, you can lose a bit of money and tons of energy if you choose to work with the wrong people.
+There are risks in the music video distribution business as well.
+You can lose a bit of money and tons of energy if you choose to work with the wrong people.
 Therefore, consider this post a guide or a starting point of your research before you make a decision.